YuanGongND/ltu/README.md

 ## OpenAQA (LTU) and OpenASQA (LTU-AS) Dataset

 We release the training data for LTU (OpenAQA) and LTU-AS (OpenASQA).
 Specifically, we release the (`question`, `answer`, `audio_id`) tuples.
-The actual audio wav files are from existing public datasets and need to be downloaded by the users.
+The actual audio files are from existing public datasets and need to be downloaded by the users.
-We provide full dataset (including all AQAs) as well as breakdowns (closed-ended and open-ended subsets, subsets of each original dataset, etc).
-All links are host on Dropbox and support `wget`.
+We provide the full dataset (including all AQAs) as well as breakdowns (closed-ended and open-ended subsets, subsets of each original dataset, etc).
+All links are hosted on Dropbox and support `wget`.

 ### For LTU (OpenAQA)